Politician who warned about driving drunk is charged with it

 Kolb has represented the district since 2000 and has served as Assembly minority leader since 2009.
 The district covers all of Ontario County and a portion of Seneca County.
 In 2018, Kolb briefly campaigned to unseat Gov. Andrew Cuomo before dropping out of the race.

-On Christmas Eve, Kolb wrote a column in the upstate Daily Messenger newspaper that warned against people driving while under the influence of alcohol during the holidays, and acknowledged December is National Drunk and Drugged Driving Prevention Month.
+On Christmas Eve, Kolb wrote a column in the upstate Daily Messenger newspaper that warned against driving while under the influence of alcohol during the holidays, and acknowledged December is National Drunk and Drugged Driving Prevention Month.

 “Many of our holiday traditions, especially our New Year’s Eve celebrations, involve indulging in spirits,” he wrote.
 “Done safely, and in moderation, these can be wonderful holiday experiences.
 However, tragedy can be only one bad decision away.”